-Add kluski or potatoes and heat through.
-Add eggs and scramble on low, stirring constantly, until eggs are done to your taste.
+Add kluski or potatoes into the skillet and heat through.
+Add the eggs and scramble on low, stirring constantly, until eggs are done to your taste.
 Adjust seasonings.
-Sprinkle cheese on top, completely covering the surface, and place skillet in oven until cheese is melted.
+Sprinkle cheese on top, completely covering the surface, and place skillet in the oven until cheese is melted and bubbly.